Entanglement Verification in Quantum Networks with Tampered Nodes: Entanglement Verification Protocols

-To characterize $p$ statistically, we generated $10^6$ random combinations of $\alpha$ and $\beta$ and we observed the frequency distribution $f(p)$ illustrated in Figure \ref{fig:pDistrAC1}.
-The domain of $f(p)$ is $[0.146,0.854]$.
-Interestingly, $f(p)$ has one peak in $p=1/4$, which is the value obtained considering an attacker that performs measurements either in the standard or diagonal basis.
-Last but not least, the mean value of $p$ is $0.41 > 1/4$.
+To characterize the range of $p$, we generated $10^6$ uniformly random combinations of $\alpha$ and $\beta$ and we observed the frequency distribution $f(p)$ illustrated in Fig. \ref{fig:pDistrAC1}.
+The domain of $f(p)$ is approximately $[0.146,0.854]$.
+Interestingly, $f(p)$ has one peak in $p=1/4$, which is the value obtained considering an attacker that performs measurements either in the computational or diagonal basis.
+Last but not least, the mean value of $p$ is approximately $0.41 > 1/4$.

-\textbf{Security Analysis} --- We have to consider two cases.
-First, if the Other Party is not an attacker, it is expected that its behavior is fair, \textit{i.e.}, it does respect the protocol.
-Second, if the Other Party is an attacker, it could, in theory, send random $b_1$ and $b_2$ to the Verifier.
-However, this would not affect the chances of being detected by the Verifier.

-For instance, if the attacker performs measurements either in the standard or diagonal basis, the probability to detect a non-entangled pair is $1/4$, for each run of the procedure.
-Thus, the attacker succeeds with probability $3/4$.
-If the procedure is executed $m$ times, the attacker succeeds with probability $(3/4)^m$.
-Thus, \textsf{AC1} succeeds in detecting the attacker with probability $p_m = 1 - (3/4)^m$.